saarthakofficial/SaarthakSrivastava_MiniPlatformer/README.md

 ## Credits

-This project was created as part of the AutoVRSE Take Home Test by [Your Name].
+This project was created as part of the AutoVRSE Take Home Test by Saarthak Srivastava.

 ## Feedback and Contributions

 We welcome your feedback!
-If you have suggestions, encounter issues, or want to contribute, please feel free to [open an issue](https://github.com/your-username/autovrse-takehome/issues) or submit a pull request.
+If you have suggestions, encounter issues, or want to contribute, please feel free to [open an issue](https://github.com/saarthakofficial/SaarthakSrivastava_MiniPlatformer/issues) or submit a pull request.